-HINF 410 Information Technology Overview 3 Credits
+HINF 410 Information Technology Overview 3 CR

 An overview of technologies that support healthcare information systems.
 This includes system software, system analysis and design, data management, networks and data communication, information processing distribution schemes, information systems architecture, system standards, and security.

 HINF 412 Introduction to Healthcare & Information Technology 1-3 CR

 The student will be introduced to the use of information technology within healthcare settings.

 HINF 415 Convergence of Healthcare and Information Technology 3 CR

 Technology is transforming how healthcare is delivered and in the process bringing together disparate groups of people to work together collaboratively.
 This course will provide an overview of information technology including system analysis and design, data and network management, and information systems architecture and how each directly impacts clinical healthcare personnel.
 The students will also be introduced to the terminology, practices and processes found in clinical and business operations.
 Communication between direct patient care individuals and technology personnel will be explored and appropriate methods fostered.

 HINF 420 Introduction to the Language and Culture of Healthcare 3 CR